mailsac/mailsac-examples/getting_started/sendmail.rst

 * :code:`text` message text body

 Since emails without subjects frequently get marked as spam, we are also going to include a subject in our email.
-Our email message will be transmitted in JSON, therefore we must set the content type to ::code:`Content-Type: application/json`.
+Our email message will be transmitted in JSON, therefore we must set the content type to :code:`Content-Type: application/json`.
 Our message data will be a JSON object.
 Mailsac also supports sending raw SMTP text through this REST API - see the REST API specification for more info.